 so on the saturday following good friday we visited a doctor who after completing a swab test gave us the bad news, lion had strep. my poor little lamb was put on antibiotics, which kinda knocked him down a bit. being sick and trying to get healthy is a lot of work, especially for a little body like his. anyhow, the antibiotics worked their magic clearing up the strep, and on his last day on the meds he started to complain that it hurt to pee. well, this has happened before and with boy plumbing sometimes things get “stuck” in the pipes, so after a warm bath we were hoping that would be that. it was confusing, because when he wasn’t trying to pee, he was happy and his regular smiling self and didn’t complain about any kind of pain.

-but alas, the pain seemed to increase, so I took him to our family doctor who after examining a urine sample determined my wee lion had a urinary tract infection (UTI). more antibiotics then… BAH! what? how could this be? how does this happen? only about 1-2% of boys even get UTI’s and I’ve never even had one.
+but alas, the pain seemed to increase, so I took him to our family doctor.
+Taking your child to the doctor, be they doctor haberfield or your local GP, as soon as possible is critical.
+Our family doctor, after examining a urine sample determined my wee lion had a urinary tract infection (UTI). more antibiotics then… BAH! what? how could this be? how does this happen? only about 1-2% of boys even get UTI’s and I’ve never even had one.
 However, this is why it’s so important to make sure that you take your children to the doctors or urologist if needs be.
 There’s urologists at Advanced Urology who will handle a case like this with care and find the most effective treatment option.
 If I had done nothing, then who knows what would have happened.
 Doctors can do all sort of helpful things such as offering pediatric care, to helping us older folks in times of need.